 Migrating to the cloud has become a necessity for businesses to stay competitive.
 Moving data and workloads, however, is far more complex than it sounds.
-Mikhail Gloukhovtsev, Senior Cloud Solutions Architect at Orange Business Services outlines the key steps to consider for a successful cloud migration.
+Mikhail Gloukhovtsev, Senior Cloud Solutions Architect at Orange Business outlines the key steps to consider for a successful cloud migration.

 Find out more by signing up to our webinar on 13 September 2017 at 15hrs CET (Europe) or 9.30hrs SGT (Asia Pacific), which explores how to ensure a successful migration to the cloud.